-- Report says diseases lead to US$2.4 trillion annual loss of GDP in Africa
+- Report says diseases makes Africa lose US$2.4 trillion of gross domestic product annually

-- Noncommunicable diseases contribute most to the losses
+- Noncommunicable diseases contribute most to the losses, overtaking infectious diseases

-- African governments 'must invest more in universal health coverage'
+- African governments need to invest more in universal health coverage

-[NAIROBI] If Africa hopes to reverse the continent’s massive annual loss of productivity due to diseases, it needs to urgently improve efficiency in health spending, an economist says.
+[NAIROBI] If Africa hopes to save the current massive annual losses in productivity due to diseases, it needs to urgently improve efficiency in health spending, an expert says.

-According to a new WHO Regional Office for Africa report, based on data from 47 countries, Africa loses about US$2.4 trillion of the region’s total value of goods produced and services provided annually because of diseases that afflict people in these nations.
+According to a new WHO Regional Office for Africa report that was based on data from 47 countries, Africa loses about US$2.4 trillion of the region’s total value of goods produced and services provided annually because of diseases that afflict people in these nations.

 “It is not just about more money for the health we need.
 It is also about more health for the money we need.”

-“It is not just about more money for the health we need,” Kabaniha told SciDev.Net.
+“It is not just about more money for the health we need,” explains Kabaniha in an interview with SciDev.Net last week (4 April).
 “It is also about more health for the money we need.
 It is, therefore, important to improve efficiency in health spending.
 Achieving universal healthcare is good for the Sustainable Development Goals.”

-The WHO report, which resulted from analysis of the WHO and International Monetary Fund databases for the year 2015, was launched at the second WHO Africa Health Forum in Cape Verde last month (26–28 March).
+The WHO report, which resulted from the analyses of the WHO and International Monetary Fund databases for the year 2015, was launched at the second WHO Africa Health Forum in Cape Verde last month 26–28 March).

-The broad objective was to make the case for commitment to investment and implementation of SDG 3, to ensure healthy lives and promote wellbeing for all.
+The broad objective was to make case for commitment to investment and implementation of the SDG three — ensure healthy lives and promote well-being for all at all.

-Kabaniha explains that noncommunicable diseases including diabetes and hypertension account for 37 per cent of the burden of disease.
-She attributes this to a marked reduction of infectious diseases since 2000 due to global investment in HIV/AIDS, tuberculosis and malaria, the largest drivers of illness and premature death.
+Kabaniha explains that noncommunicable diseases including diabetes and hypertension account for 37 per cent of burden of disease because of marked reduction of infectious diseases since 2000 due to interventions such as huge global investments in HIV/AIDS, tuberculosis and malaria since 2003 that were the largest drivers of illness and premature death.

-To address the problem, says Kabaniha, authorities must implement people-centred health services with a focus on a primary health care approach, which is the most cost-effective, effective and affordable approach for improving health service access, quality and equity in Africa.
+To address the problem, she says, there is a need to implement people-centred health services with a focus on a primary health care approach, which is the most cost-effective, effective and affordable approach for improving service access, quality and equity in health in Africa.

 Wang’ombe adds that policymakers need to increase expenditure on preventive health services.
 It is also important for them to work closely with monitoring and evaluation experts to gauge the possible outcomes of interventions as well as making clear choices for effective, affordable and accessible healthcare provision to the people.